rajanmaghera/riscv-analysis/docs/argument-guess.md

 state how overflow arguments are passed via the stack, but we will not be considering that for now.

+## Defining Arguments and Return Values
+Because argument registers are caller-saved, some values might be used as both arguments and return values.
+Some might also be never used.

+Unless the arguments are explicitly defined by a programmer, arguments are guessed by the compiler.
+This represents a subset of allowed programs, but this subset **(should be/)**is guaranteed to be a safe set of arguments.
+We will be guessing arguments based on the following rules:
+- Return values are used by the caller after a function call.
+Unused values are not considered to be return values.
+- A return value must be defined within a function.
+Arguments passed to a function not defined within a function
+- Nested calls act as bars, and therefore only values after the last call is considered to be a return value.
+- A return value must be set in all branches of a function.
+If a return value is not set in a branch, it is not considered to be a return value.
+  (Note: if a potential return value is conditionally set, it is considered an error).

 ## Function Calls
 A function is denoted by a jump and link (jal) call to a label.
 This call sets the return address register (ra) to the address of the next instruction